 And if looks were the only factor, it would seem that Citroën has remembered the formula that made it great all those years ago, not just with the original DS but also with cars like the 2CV, Traction Avant and, more recently the GS and CX.
 All showed that a car didn’t need to look practical to be practical, that space and chic were not mutually exclusive, that a car could brim with character yet still understand the needs of the family motorist.

-You won’t spend hours trawling through the C3 spec list deciding which model to choose – there are two petrol engines (a 1.4 and 1.6) and two diesels (both 1.6s) to choose from and Citroën’s familiar range of trim levels, mixed in with the occasional special edition.
+You won’t spend hours trawling through the C3 spec list deciding which model to choose – there are two engines - a turbocharged 1.2-litre petrol and a 1.6-litre diesel to choose from and two trim levels.
 There’s no auto option, though.